Scholarships

 South Carolina Scholarships

-Francis Marion takes pride in enrolling more than 1,200 students annually who benefit from South Carolina’s Palmetto Fellows, LIFE, and HOPE scholarships.
-Individual students can work with guidance counselors at their schools to apply for the state grants, but FMU counselors can assist if needed.
+FMU enrolls over 1,200 students annually who benefit from South Carolina’s Palmetto Fellows, LIFE, and HOPE scholarships.
+Individual students should work with guidance counselors at their high schools to apply for these scholarships, but FMU financial assistance counselors can assist if needed.

 Requirements